SAP-samples/teched2025-XP260/exercises/ex0/README.md

 Navigate to Services > Instances and Subscriptions in the SAP BTP cockpit.
 Then click on the small 'Go to Application' sign next to the name SAP Business Application Studio.

-On the logon screen click on the IDP akihlqzx8.accounts.ondemand.com to login with single sign-on (SSO).
+On the logon screen, click on the IDP akihlqzx8.accounts.ondemand.com to login with single sign-on (SSO).

 You will see your DEV Space called 'secure_incident_management'.
 Make sure it is in a running state, if not start it.
 If it is running, click on 'secure_incident_management' to open the SAP Business Application Studio with your incident management application.
-In the Workspace on the right side you will find your incident management application.
+In the Workspace on the right side, you will find your incident management application.

 Bookmark your SAP Business Application Studio link.